 + Surgical + Medical + Electroretinography + Cataract & Corneal Surgery + Eyelid Disorders + Eye Examination For Breeding

 Like people, a whole range of eye diseases and conditions can affect animals.
 This includes problems with the eye itself and the tissues around the eye, such as the eyelids, the optic nerve, the deep structures behind the eye and the muscles that move the eye.
 While your primary care veterinarian can manage many eye problems, some eye issues can become serious quickly and the BVSC comprehensive specialist ophthalmology service is here to help.

-Our experienced eye specialist, Dr Anna Deykin, together with senior ophthalmology registrar, Dr Sarah Richardson, BVSC has state of the art specialist equipment, anaesthesia and critical care support, as well as highly trained nursing staff, Ashlee Daley, Ashleigh Allchurch, Stephanie Trembath and Ophthalmology intern, Dr Laura Gilbar, to ensure the best possible outcomes.
+Our experienced eye specialist, Dr Anna Deykin, together with senior ophthalmology registrar, Dr Sarah Richardson, BVSC has state of the art specialist equipment, anaesthesia and critical care support, as well as highly trained nursing staff, Ashlee Daley, Ashleigh Allchurch, Ellen Kalms and ophthalmology resident, Dr Laura Gilbar, to ensure the best possible outcomes.
 Our ophthalmologists work closely with all the specialists at BVSC to ensure your pet receives complete care.
 Our signature 'specialty care with compassion' extends to our ophthalmology patients.

 Drs Deykin and Richardson perform very detailed eye examinations using very specialised equipment.
 You are involved the whole way and your pet’s eye problem will be carefully discussed with you so you can make informed decisions on the care options available.
 Your primary care veterinarian will be informed all the way too, and will likely be involved with the ongoing management.